edev/mechanical_keyboard/README.md

 * Cutting mat for cutting foam to size.
 * Optional magnifier lamp.
 * Cotton swabs and isopropyl alcohol for cleaning up lube.
+* Optional switch modding station (AKA lube station).

+IO Sam walked through his build process.
+(In the list below, I omit details that are irrelevant for my own build.)
+His procedure was as follows:

+1. Lube the switches.
+"The first thing to note here is that I went for a thicker lube coating, since these Zilents switches have a very sharp tactility and would not become numb if they were lubed generously.
+The goal here is to completely drown any hint of ping noise or scratchiness out of the switches as much as possible and go for a buttery, Topre-like sound for this board."
+For an introduction to lubing switches, he recommended another YouTuber's guide [9].

+    * Bottom housing: rails (generously), inside of barrel/well, and floor.
+    * Stem spring: lube thoroughly on all sides.
+(Note: Hipyo Tech generally uses the much faster plastic bag method.)
+    * Stem: all four walls plus center shaft.
+    * Top housing: all four rails.

+2. Clip the switches' extra legs, if needed.
+He explained that some switches are "PCB-style" switches: they include two extra, plastic legs on the bottom to help stabilize them during soldering.
+"Plate-style" switches instead have clips on the sides to secure into the plate for stability and lack these extra legs.
+Some hot swap PCBs omit the holes for these extra legs.
+Thus, if I choose a PCB without these extra holes (i.e. with 3 holes instead of 5) and PCB-style switches with these legs, I will need to use flush cutters to trim these two, extra plastic legs.

+3. Test all of the switch contacts using keyboard-testing software.
+Bridge the switches' contacts with tweezers and verify that the computer registers keypresses.

 # Product selection